Beverly Hills Domestic Violence Attorney

 - Other types of “good behavior,” including compliance with probation, parole, or restraining orders

 Situations involving domestic violence are always complicated.
 An experienced attorney can help your family navigate this difficult time to reach the most favorable outcome possible.
-If you have questions about your legal rights and options, call our law firm in Beverly Hills to schedule a free case review today.
+If you have questions about your legal rights and options, call our law firm in Beverly Hills to schedule a case review today.

 Domestic violence can wreak havoc on your family’s life.
 It’s important to have a qualified Beverly Hills domestic violence attorney in your corner.
 At Berenji & Associates, we’re here to protect your legal rights in any way we can.
-Just call our law group for a free case evaluation to learn more about your choices.
+Just call our law group for a case evaluation to learn more about your choices.